gt-cs3220-23fall/cs3220-labs/lab1/README.md

 ***Please do not procrastinate.***

-## Part-3 (Optional) Complete the pipeline
+## Part 3 (Optional) Complete the pipeline

 1. [20pts] In this part, you will complete the pipeline to test RISC-V ISA (except CSR instructions).
 Your program should pass all the test cases under test/part3/.

-**Grading:**

-If you pass test/part3/testall.mem (you need to see "Pass" ) you will get full credits.
+If you pass test/part3/testall.mem (you need to see "Pass" after running ```make```) you will get full credits.
 If you don't pass test/part3/testall.mem, you will get partial scores based on the coverage of part 3 test suites.

 **What to submit**: